codycarter1763/cFS-ESP32-Telemetry/README.md

 # NASA cFS & STM32 Telemetry Bridge Implementation

 # About
-This repo documents a embedded flight-software integration project demonstrating communication between NASA's Core Flight System (cFS) and an STM32 microcontroller and DHT11 temperature/humidity sensor using CCSDS Space Packet Protocol telemetry packets.
+This repo documents an embedded flight-software integration project demonstrating communication between NASA's Core Flight System (cFS) and an STM32 microcontroller and DHT11 temperature/humidity sensor using CCSDS Space Packet Protocol.

 # What is NASA Core Flight System?
 NASA's Core Flight System (cFS) is a reusable, platform-independent flight software framework designed for embedded real-time systems.
 Its architecture separates applications from the underlying operating system and hardware, making flight software more portable and reusable.